 An FX Collar involves buying a Cap and selling a Floor on the same currencies with the same expiration date.
 The two Options set the upper and lower strike prices.

 It allows the Holder to manage foreign exchange risk and minimise the cost of the hedging.

 How does it work?

-- No upfront premium
+- The Holder pays no upfront premium

 - Termination could incur extra costs depending on the market rate at that time